Support our work by becoming our Patron! Learn More

-9 Types of Safety and Security Functions in Hotels
+Types of Safety and Security Functions in Hotels

 1. Lost and found:

-This is a term used in hotel parlance to refer to any item which is left by the guest or temporarily misplaced by the guest but traced later by the hotel staff.
-Such articles to be handed over to the housekeeping department which maintained a special locker for this purpose.
+This is a term used in hotel parlance to refer to any item that is left by the guest or temporarily misplaced by the guest but traced later by the hotel staff.
+Such articles were to be handed over to the housekeeping department which maintained a special locker for this purpose.

 2. Fire in the hotel:

-The front office should alert all guest and inform them to use the staircase and not the elevator.
+The front office should alert all guests and inform them to use the staircase and not the elevator.
 The telephone exchange should always be manned during a fire to communicate from one point to another.
 If the front office staff have to get actively involved in the procedure then they should search each room thoroughly, especially under the bed or in closets or bathrooms to ensure that no guest is left behind.

 3. Death In Hotel: